Cardinal Zen Decries Pope Francis’ ‘Severe’ Blow to Traditional Latin Mass

 “Not having known either the questionnaire or the responses to the questionnaire, I cannot judge, but only suspect that there was much misunderstanding (or perhaps even manipulation) in the process,” he states.

 The real problem is not “which rite do people prefer?”
-Zen states, but rather “why don’t they go to Mass anymore?”
+Zen explains, but rather “why don’t they go to Mass anymore?”

+Pope Francis cracked down on conservative Catholics on Friday, repealing inclusive measures by his predecessors Pope John Paul II and Pope Benedict XVI and imposing new restrictions on the traditional Latin Mass https://t.co/akkTNVCytZ

 Pope Francis has “drastically restricted” the celebration of the Latin Mass with the clear intent to “condemn the Extraordinary Form to extinction in the long run,” Müller observed.